-The CASA Lab studies speech production in people with motor speech disorders using a combination of acoustic, perceptual, and person-centered techniques.
-The overall goals of the CASA Lab are to better quantify the characteristics of disordered speech production, as well as to identify mechanisms to improve intervention options for these populations.
+The Clinical Applications of Speech Acoustics (CASA) Lab studies speech production in people with motor speech disorders using a combination of acoustic, perceptual, and person-centered techniques.
+The overall goals of the CASA Lab are to better quantify the characteristics of disordered speech production, as well as to identify mechanisms to inform and improve clinical speech management.

 The majority of our work focuses on speech deficits related to Parkinson’s disease.
 While there are well known, evidence-based behavioral interventions for speech deficits in PD, many individuals are not good candidates, do not respond well, or have difficulties transferring their skills beyond the clinic.
 The long-term goal of our lab’s research is to identify speech characteristics of these individuals to prevent people from “falling through the cracks,” as well as open up new possible avenues for assessment and treatment.

 Some of our recent projects include assessing acoustic and perceptual changes resulting from speech rate modifications, the potential benefits of speech amplification technology, and how talkers with Parkinson’s can overcome challenges imposed by face masks.

 🎉 Congratulations to our lab members’ accomplishments! 🎉 Gursharan graduated from the Masters in CDS and will soon be starting her clinical fellowship–congratulations! 🎉 Amanda graduated from the SLHS major and will be starting her graduate degree at Syracuse University in the fall –congratulations!

 I (Thea) am in Denver for the week at the Acoustical Society of America Meeting.
 I’ll be presenting a continuation of our speech-in-masks work, this time reporting acoustic findings of the effects of masks and clear and loud speaking styles on the speech of talkers with Parkinson’s disease.